Estranged (Independent) students

 The University has a financial support fund for students experiencing financial difficulty.
 The Student Success team can also provide short-term financial support, such as food vouchers.

-We can offer access to year round accommodation including outside of term times if required.
+We can offer access to year round student accommodation including outside of term times if required.